Home / Blog / Cruise Law Blog / 46 Months in Prison for Assault on Cruise Ship – Cruises Can Be Dangerous!

 Cruise ship holidays can be relaxing, but many people don’t realize that thousands of crew members work around the clock to ensure that passengers have the time of their life.

-But sometimes, some passengers may run into irresponsible and negligent crew members that can turn the entire experience into a traumatic one.
-In recent news, a court sentenced a crew member to 46 months in prison for assault resulting in serious injuries.
+But sometimes, some passengers may run into irresponsible and negligent crew members that can turn the entire experience traumatic.
+In recent news, a court sentenced a crew member to 46 months in Prison for assault resulting in serious injuries.

-Let’s go over the details of the news with Ehline Law and our personal injury attorneys.
+Let’s review the news details with Ehline Law and our personal injury attorneys.

 A 78-year-old crew member, John Mcavay, assaulted an elderly resulting in serious bodily injury to the passenger.
 Three days later, another cruise passenger identified the man resulting in his arrest and a trial.